 So bad stuff does happen and you need to be very careful and aware of the last news about the situation in the country.

-I don’t want to make this post too long but if you are considering to take this route and want more info about how it is like to cross this border, just ask me in the comments!
+I don’t want to make this post too long but if you are considering taking this route and want more info about how it is like to cross this border, just ask me in the comments!

-If you have no other choice than arriving by plane, you will probably arrive in Caracas, which is not great in a safety point of view.
+If you have no other choice than to arrive by plane, you will probably arrive in Caracas, which is not great from a safety point of view.
 You should have everything very well prepared before arriving – read the next part of this article for more details.